 If you are paying monthly for your insurance, you cannot allow your policy to lapse do to non-payment.

 When this happen most insurance companies will force you to start a new policy and cause your rates to increase because there is now a negligent driving ticket on your record.

 However, paying your insurance in full or keeping it paid on time will give you time to shop around.
-This doesn’t mean that other insurance companies won’t rate your for negligent driving ticket.
+This doesn’t mean that other insurance companies won’t rate you for a negligent driving ticket.

-However, you may be able to fine another insurance company that offers lower rates to at risk drivers or at least a lower rate than your current insurance company.
+However, you may be able to find another insurance company that offers lower rates to at-risk drivers or at least a lower rate than your current insurance company.